pilcrowonpaper/copenhagen/pages/oauth.md

 }
 ```

-In your application, make a request to the discovery endpoint during initialization.
-Parse the JSON response and extract the necessary endpoint URLs.
-Use these dynamically obtained URLs in your OAuth flow instead of hard-coded values.

 With OpenID Connect Discovery, your application can dynamically adapt to changes in the OpenID Provider's configuration without requiring code updates.
-This ensures that your application always uses the most up-to-date endpoint URLs. **The drawback is you will have to make extra fetch requests.**
+This ensures that your application always uses the most up-to-date endpoint URLs.
+The drawback is that you will have to make extra fetch requests.

+## Account linking

+Account linking allows users to sign in with any of their social accounts and be authenticated as the same user on your application.
+It it usually done by checking the email address registered with the provider.
+If you're using email to link accounts, make sure to validate the user's email.
+Most providers provide a `is_verified` field or similar in user profiles.
+Do not assume that the email has been verified unless the provider explicitly mentions it in their documentation.
+Users without a verified email should be prevented from completing the authentication process and prompted to verify their email first.

 ## Other considerations